manhhoang/Programming-Is-Awesome/README.md

 - [Go](https://golang.org/) - Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.
 - [Python](https://www.python.org/) - Python is a widely used high-level, general-purpose, interpreted, dynamic programming language.
 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - JavaScript is a high-level, dynamic, untyped, and interpreted programming language.
 It has been standardized in the ECMAScript language specification.

+## Algorithms
+- [Dynamic Programming](https://en.wikipedia.org/wiki/Dynamic_programming) - Dynamic programming (also known as dynamic optimization) is a method for solving a complex problem by breaking it down into a collection of simpler subproblems, solving each of those subproblems just once, and storing their solutions.
+- [Greedy](https://en.wikipedia.org/wiki/Greedy_algorithm) - Greedy algorithm is an algorithmic paradigm that follows the problem solving heuristic of making the locally optimal choice at each stage with the hope of finding a global optimum.
+- [Backtracking](https://en.wikipedia.org/wiki/Backtracking) - Backtracking is a general algorithm for finding all (or some) solutions to some computational problems.
+- [Two Pointer](https://tp-iiita.quora.com/The-Two-Pointer-Algorithm) -  The legendary two pointer approach is one such technique which is less of a talk and more of a discussion on the problems.
+- [Brute Force](http://faculty.simpson.edu/lydia.sinapova/www/cmsc250/LN250_Levitin/L05-BruteForce.htm) - Brute force is a straightforward approach to solve a problem based on the problem’s statement and definitions of the concepts involved.

 ## Architecture
 - [Microservices](https://en.wikipedia.org/wiki/Microservices) - Microservices is a specialisation of and implementation approach for distributed architectures used to build flexible, independently deployable software systems.